Air Carnival

 Air Carnival was an Indian regional airline based at Coimbatore International Airport with a hub at Chennai International Airport.
 Air Carnival was promoted by the Coimbatore Marine College (CMC) Group.
 It was founded in 2013 as a charter airline but transitioned to scheduled operations within South India, which were launched in July 2016.

 The airline ceased operations on 6 April 2017.
-The Indian DGCA suspended its air operator's permit in June 2017.
+The Indian Directorate General of Civil Aviation suspended its air operator's permit in June 2017.
 In November 2017, the Chennai bench of the National Company Law Tribunal (NCLT) ordered the corporate insolvency resolution process against the airline and ordered liquidation of the company in January 2019.

 History

 The company was founded in 2013 by S.I.
 Nathan of the CMC group, as Air Carnival Charter Services, a charter airline based in Delhi.
 The group later shifted the focus of Air Carnival to short-haul routes within South India.
 Coimbatore was selected as the base for its aircraft in order to offer optimum flight timings to the city's business community.

-Manish Kumar Singh was CEO; and S. I. Nathan, who is also the director of CMC Group, was the founder and chairman.
+Manish Kumar Singh was chief executive officer; and S. I. Nathan, who is also the director of CMC Group, was the founder and chairman.

 The airline was positioned as a small-town carrier, with a fleet of two aircraft.
 The plan was to operate on short-haul routes where it could fly profitably with a focus on unserved and poorly served markets.
-The airline received its no-objection certificate (NOC) from the (DGCA) in June 2014 to operate on regional routes in South India.
-Air Carnival received its first aircraft, an ATR 72-500, in April 2016 and its air operator's certificate (AOP) in July 2016.
+The airline received its no-objection certificate from the Directorate General of Civil Aviation in June 2014 to operate on regional routes in South India.
+Air Carnival received its first aircraft, an ATR 72-500, in April 2016 and its air operator's certificate in July 2016.
 The airline commenced operations on 18 July 2016 with a flight from Coimbatore to Chennai.